 where $w = 4p/\rho c^2$ is the dimensionless enthalpy obtained directly from the hydro.

-The photon-to-proton ratio can be estimated by assuming a thermodynamic equilibrium at $R_0$, a negligible energy in magnetic fields compared to the internal energy of radiation and pairs at $R_0$, and that all pairs have recombined at the collision radius.
+The photon-to-proton ratio was estimated by assuming a thermodynamic equilibrium at $R_0$, a negligible energy in magnetic fields compared to the internal energy of radiation and pairs at $R_0$, and that all pairs had recombined at the collision radius.
 This gives \citep{Bromberg2011b, LevinsonNakar2020, Alamaa2024_intrapulse}

 where $\theta_0$ is the temperature at $R_0$ in units electron rest mass given by